huohuoren4/docs/python/flask/user_guide/tutorial/blueprint_view.md

 There are a few differences from the `register` view:

-1. The user is queried first and stored in a variable for later use. [fetchone()](https://docs.python.org/3/library/sqlite3.html#sqlite3.Cursor.fetchone) returns one row from the query.
+1. The user is queried first and stored in a variable for later use. `fetchone()` returns one row from the query.
 If the query returned no results, it returns `None`.
-Later, [fetchall()](https://docs.python.org/3/library/sqlite3.html#sqlite3.Cursor.fetchall) will be used, which returns a list of all results.
+Later, `fetchall()` will be used, which returns a list of all results.

-2. [check_password_hash()](https://werkzeug.palletsprojects.com/en/2.3.x/utils/#werkzeug.security.check_password_hash) hashes the submitted password in the same way as the stored hash and securely compares them.
+2. `check_password_hash()` hashes the submitted password in the same way as the stored hash and securely compares them.
 If they match, the password is valid.

-3. [session](https://flask.palletsprojects.com/en/2.3.x/api/#flask.session) is a `dict` that stores data across requests.
+3. `session` is a `dict` that stores data across requests.
 When validation succeeds, the user’s id is stored in a new session.
 The data is stored in a cookie that is sent to the browser, and the browser then sends it back with subsequent requests.
 Flask securely signs the data so that it can’t be tampered with.

-Now that the user’s `id` is stored in the [session](https://flask.palletsprojects.com/en/2.3.x/api/#flask.session), it will be available on subsequent requests.
+Now that the user’s `id` is stored in the `session`, it will be available on subsequent requests.
 At the beginning of each request, if a user is logged in their information should be loaded and made available to other views.

 ```python
 # flaskr/auth.py